 Tired of bank calls?
 So you can get rid of them – El Financiero

 Are you tired of tedious bank calls and don’t know how to get rid of your card?
-Do not worry, the National Commission for the Protection and Defense of Users of Financial Services (Condusef), recommends the following steps in case your bank gives you a thousand excuses not to cancel.
+Don’t worry, the National Commission for the Protection and Defense of Users of Financial Services (Condusef), recommends the following steps in case your bank gives you a thousand excuses not to cancel.

 - Your card must be in total zeros.
 To carry out the cancellation, you must first verify that there is no movement for or against, for this print your movement history and verify each of the charges payable.

 - Try to cancel direct debits.
-Although most will be canceled together with your card, it is convenient that you notify the associated means of payment, since, while there are pending charges, your bank account cannot be canceled.
+Although most of them will be canceled together with your card, it is convenient that you notify the associated payment methods, since, while there are pending charges, your bank account cannot be canceled.

 - They will ask you for your card in addition to filling out a form.
 Although not all banks do it, some do request your card, but if you don’t have it, don’t worry, you just have to state in writing that it was destroyed or that you don’t have it.